evolv-ai/env-integrations/metrics/README.md

 * when - is used to specify that the metric (or sub-metrics) have to meet the condition before they are to be applied
 * source - specifies where to get the audience attribute or event critera
 * key - specifies where to get the value in the source
-* action - is either `event` or `bind` (default for binding value to audience)
+* action - is either `event` or `bind`  (`bind` is used if `action` is not specified)
 * type - is used when action is `bind` to convert the type to
 * apply - indicates that the current metric is abstract and its content should be passed to the metrics in the `apply` array
 * value - Specifies an explicit value when using action `bind`
 * storage - specifies that the value of a `bind` action should be cached for reference on downline pages
-* map - specifies value options the the value extracted needs further mapping
+* map - specifies value options the value extracted needs further mapping
 * default - specifies the value to bind to a metric when it is unable to find the value indicated by `key`
 * poll - allows the system to wait for some period of time and coninue trying to extract a value

 ### Abstract Metrics
 If a metric has an `apply` attribute, then it is an abstract metric and it's attributes are only to provide interited values to the metrics in it's `apply` section.
-An abstract metric is nevery applied to the page directly.
+An abstract metric is never applied to the page directly.

 ### Top level Defaults